 Sometimes life gets busy and we put our social needs aside to focus on our work or studies.
 It’s easy to do but can be quite detrimental to our well-being, so here are some tips on how to maintain a good social life:

 - Schedule lunch and coffee breaks with friends during the work day – everyone needs to eat, right?!
 So, even if your day is jam packed, put aside half an hour to have a quick bite with some friends.
 It doesn’t always need to be a bought lunch – if there’s a park nearby, grab the sanga you brought from home and get some fresh air.

 - Work with friends – this is a great one for students.
 If you normally stay cooped up at home studying, try get out to a coffee shop with a friend to do your work.
 This way you’re out and about while still getting everything done.

-- Plan an evening out at least once a week – whether it be to dinner, the movies, to a bar, or just spending some time at someone’s house, being with real people outside of your normal environment is very good for you.
+- Plan an evening out at least once a week – whether it be to dinner, a date, the movies, to a bar, or just spending some time at someone’s house, being with real people outside of your normal environment is very good for you.